verifa/website/posts/elasticsearch-workshop-software-dev-company-case-study.md

 ---
 type: Case
-title: ElasticSearch workshop for a Nordic software company
+title: Elasticsearch workshop for a Nordic software company
-subheading: During a one day workshop, Verifa helped a Nordic software development company design a reliable High Available elastic cluster for improved debugging and regulatory compliance.
+subheading: During a one day workshop, Verifa helped a Nordic software development company design a reliable High Available Elasticsearch cluster for improved debugging and regulatory compliance.
 authors:
 - ckurowski
 - avijayan